woblerr/docker-pgbackrest/e2e_tests/README.md

 The following architecture is used to run the tests.
 * Separate containers for minio ang nginx.
 Official images [minio/minio](https://hub.docker.com/r/minio/minio/), [minio/mc](https://hub.docker.com/r/minio/mc) and [nginx](https://hub.docker.com/_/nginx) are used.
 It's necessary for S3 compatible storage for WAL archiving and backups.
-* Separate container for `sftp` server.
+* Separate containers for `sftp` servers.
 It's necessary for sftp compatible storage for WAL archiving and backups.
 It's custom image, based on `docker-pgbackrest` image.
+The `rsa` (outdated) and `ed25519` keys are checked.
 * Separate container with PostgreSQL instance and pgBackRest for backup.
 It's custom image, based on `docker-pgbackrest` image.
 * Separate container with pgBackRest.
 This is the `docker-pgbackrest` image.